4neesh/DevBlog/src/blogInProgress/031_SpringFramework.md

 ```
 </p>
 <p>
-The two most common IOC containers, the BeanFactory and ApplicationContext are determined by the developer in the Spring framework.
-The ApplicationContext is significantly more popular as recommended by the <a href="https://docs.spring.io/spring-framework/docs/2.5.x/reference/beans.html#context-introduction-ctx-vs-beanfactory">documentation</a>: <i>'use an ApplicationContext unless you have a really good reason for not doing so.'</i> The motivations for using the BeanFactory over the ApplicationContext are limited to only when memory usage is a valuable metric to the application as the BeanFactory can help reduce the memory-load of default ApplicationContext features.
+When using the Spring Framework, the type of IOC container is determined by the developer.
+The ApplicationContext is significantly more popular as recommended by the <a href="https://docs.spring.io/spring-framework/docs/2.5.x/reference/beans.html#context-introduction-ctx-vs-beanfactory">documentation</a>: <i>'use an ApplicationContext unless you have a really good reason for not doing so.'</i> The motivation for using the BeanFactory over the ApplicationContext is limited to only when memory usage is a valuable metric to the application as the BeanFactory can help reduce the memory-load of default ApplicationContext features.
 </p>
-<h5>BeanFactory</h5>
+<h4>BeanFactory container</h4>
 <p>
 The BeanFactory is an interface that is most commonly used through the <code>XmlBeanFactory</code> implementation.
 The BeanFactory is instantiated within the application using the following dependency: